pluketic/CoreNLP-1/README.md

 Detecting MWEs can be useful in a number of applications, such as:

-1. Extracting a subset of n-grams from a corpus for topic modeling and information retrieval purposes.
+1. Extracting a subset of n-grams (collocations) from a corpus for topic modeling and information retrieval purposes.
 2. Word Sense Disambiguation problems, see the publications on [jMWE](http://projects.csail.mit.edu/jmwe/) for more information.

 This extension is realized as a [new annotator](http://nlp.stanford.edu/software/corenlp.shtml#newannotators) in Stanford CoreNLP, and can therefore be easily integrated into any further downstream NLP processing the same way as any other already existing CoreNLP annotator.